Designing Basement Waterproofing Systems

 The choice of waterproofing system will depend on a number of factors such as the method & type of basement construction, the depth below ground, and the proposed end use.
 The example designs on this website are intended to demonstrate how BS 8102 compliant solutions can be achieved for some of the most common basement waterproofing scenarios.

 A waterproofing design specialist with a CSSW qualification should be consulted at the design stage.
-Call our technical department on 01403 210104 or email [email protected] for details of suitable basement design specialists in your area.
+Please contact our technical department on 01403 210204 or email [email protected] for details of suitable basement design specialists in your area.

 Design resillient basement structure